 ASSECT also provides accreditation for sexuality educators (teachers and

 What is a sexologist?

-While sex therapists have to be licensed in some category that your state licenses (such as marriage and family therapy), that’s not the case for sexologists.
 “To become certified by the American College of Sexologists, it doesn’t matter if they are a physician, a psychologist, or a family or marriage therapist.
-The importance is that they have had specific training in the field of sexology and erotology and that they understand those fields and they have that training,” adds Dr. Gertz.
+The importance is that they have had specific training in the field of sexology and erotology and that they understand those fields and they have that training,” says Dr. Gertz.

 How can I find a certified professional?